Maktoob: Early days

 Maktoob was founded in 1999 by Samih Toukan and Hussam Khoury, offering a webmail service featuring Arabic language support—a unique feature at the time when other free email services lacked such capability.
-They facilitated users without Arabic keyboards or browsers supporting Arabic script to send and receive emails by implementing a virtual keyboard using Java applets.
+They facilitated users without Arabic keyboards or browsers supporting Arabic script to send and receive emails.

 Abraaj Capital acquisition

 In June 2005, the UAE-based private equity house Abraaj Capital purchased 40% of the company shares in a $5 million deal.
-The rationale for such an acquisition (according to Abraaj's website) was that Maktoob has a large user base (claimed to be more than 4 million) and, according to marketing literature, "a dominant online payment option cashU and a strong brand name.
-It has established the first Arab online auction site Souq.com which will benefit from leveraging the large community network."

 In April 2006, Maktoob acquired 80% of the popular Arab sports website Sport4ever.com.

-In December 2007, Abraaj sold its share to Tiger Global Management with an internal rate of return of 75%.
+In December 2007, Abraaj sold its share to Tiger Global Management.

-Yahoo!
+Yahoo! acquisition

 In 2009, Maktoob was sold to Yahoo! for $164 million.
 In January 2011, email users were migrated from the @maktoob.com domain to the @yahoo.com domain.

 In October 2014, Yahoo! announced its intention to let go half of its staff in Dubai, some immediately, others three months later.
-And it announced in December 2015 the closure of its office in Dubai, its last office in the MENA region.
+Then it announced in December 2015 the closure of its office in Dubai, its last office in the MENA region.
 The move was an attempt to "streamline" Yahoo's international operations.

-The Yahoo! acquisition of Maktoob remains one of the biggest acquisitions in the region.
-Yahoo!'s money made it possible for Souq.com to develop and reach a $1 billion valuation.